mle2718/Lee-EconomicFishCondition/documentation/project_logistics.md

 Smaller bits of analysis that are related (or depend on previous) are collected together in a wrapper.

 # Cloning from Github and other setup
-Min-Yang is using Rstudio to write Rmd and it's git version controling to commit/push/pull from github.
+Min-Yang is using Rstudio to write .Rmd and git version-control to commit/push/pull from github.
 It works reasonably well.
 You will also need git installed.

 The easist thing to do is to clone this repository to a place on your computer.
 [Here's a starting guide](https://cfss.uchicago.edu/setup/git-with-rstudio/).
 Don't put spaces in the name.
 This will set up many, but not all of the folders.